xSavior-of-God/HappyNewYear/README.md

 ● Ability to decide the time interval in which the fireworks will be generated

-● Ability to decide the limit of firework to be generated per chunk, so as to avoid FPS drops or crashes due to too many fireworks
+● Ability to decide the limit of fireworks to be generated per chunk, to avoid FPS drops or crashes due to too many

 ● Ability to decide in which worlds the fireworks will be spawned